anuragambuja/data-engineering-gcp/Bigtable.md

   - Non-defined range of rows.
 For example, monitoring performance metrics of machines: 1425330757685#machine_42234 No way to select a machine and get performance metrics --> instead reverse
   - Hashed-values: No longer recommended as debugging becomes difficult with non-readable keys

+## Application Profiles
+- If an instance uses replication, you use application profiles to specify routing policies.
+Application profile routing policies let you control which clusters handle incoming requests from your applications.
+- Differnet Routing Policies:
+  - Single-cluster routing: Sends all requests to a single cluster.
+  - Multi-cluster routing to any cluster: Sends requests to the nearest available cluster in an instance.
+  - Cluster group routing: Sends requests to the nearest available cluster within a selected group of clusters in an instance.
+- Application profiles also determine whether you can perform single-row transactions, which include read-modify-write operations (including increments and appends) and check-and-mutate operations (also known as conditional mutations or conditional writes).

+## Bigtable Studio
+-